 Also, students may choose to take fine arts, including studio art or music.
 Not only will colleges be able to recognize an individual’s interests through your elective options, but according to the College Board, “Research indicates that students who participate in the arts often do better in school and on standardized tests.
 The arts help you recognize patterns, discern differences and similarities, and exercise your mind in unique ways, oftentimes outside of a traditional classroom setting.”

 For students seeking an ambitious challenge, or for those who want to test their collegiate skills while still in high school, Advanced Placement Courses provide students with the rigor of college, while also providing additional foundational support for continuing education.
 As College Board advisors support, “Through college-level AP courses, you enter a universe of knowledge that might otherwise remain unexplored in high school; through AP Exams, you have the opportunity to earn credit or advanced standing at most of the nation's colleges and universities.”

-Currently, there are approximately thirty seven AP courses which cover twenty two subject areas.
+Currently, there are approximately thirty-seven AP courses that cover twenty-two subject areas.
 Once a student enrolls in an AP course, he/she is able to get ahead on college work by improving on critical problem-solving skills.
-In addition, taking AP courses demonstrates that you have an ability to manage in-depth, challenging class work.
+In addition, taking AP courses demonstrates that you have the ability to manage in-depth, challenging classwork.